bonitasoft/bonita-doc/md/manage-an-organization.md

 # Manage an organization

-This page contains examples on how to import / read / edit / delete organizations through Bonita java API's.
+Examples on how to import / read / edit / delete organizations through Bonita java API's.

 ## Import an organization